iorodeo/potentiostat/software/python/potentiostat/docs/index.rst

 * set/get the sample rate/period used for measurements

-To quickly get up and running using the library see the Getting Started guide.
+To quickly get up and running using the library see the :ref:`getting_started_ref` guide.
-For a more comprehensive coverage of the API provided by the library see the API Reference.
+For a more comprehensive coverage of the API provided by the library see the :ref:`api_ref`.

 Contents: